kagalle/objective-gentoo/gentoo_install_guide.rst

 * `claude` is the name of the machine being setup
 * `birchtreefarm.internal` is the name of the local network on the LAN

 The steps do not need to be done in one session, start to finish.
-Steps needed to pause and restart for a given point in the process:

-a.
-In `Create bootable media`_ - pick up at the point where you left off.
-#.
-In `Boot the live-CD`_ - redo all steps marked with ``***`` up to the point where you left off.
+However if you are anywhere between `Boot the live-CD`_ and `Bootloader`_ you will need to redo all steps marked with ``***`` up to the point where you left off.
-#.
-In

 Contraints: